apache/flink/docs/setup/config.md

 ### Memory and Performance Debugging

-These options are useful for debugging a Flink application for memory and garbage collection related isues, such as performance and out-of-memory process kills or exceptions.
+These options are useful for debugging a Flink application for memory and garbage collection related issues, such as performance and out-of-memory process kills or exceptions.

 - `taskmanager.debug.memory.startLogThread`: Causes the TaskManagers to periodically log memory and Garbage collection statistics.
 The statistics include current heap-, off-heap, and other memory pool utilization, as well as the time spent on garbage collection, by heap memory pool.